CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

   connection settings below.
 `EMBEDDED_DATABASE` is the strict database-mode selector.

-SQLite ensures schema initialization at backend startup.
-PostgreSQL performs database and schema initialization during backend startup using `.env` connection settings.
+SQLite checks the database file at backend startup and initializes only a missing file.
+Existing SQLite files are not recreated, reseeded, or cross-validated.
+PostgreSQL startup only verifies a connection to the configured database; use option `3` in `start_on_windows.ps1` for explicit database and schema initialization.

 ## Interoperability